Fr. James Puglisi, SA

 Director, Centro Pro Unione

 Father James Puglisi originally from Amsterdam, NY, serves as Director of the Centro Pro Unione, a ministry of the Franciscan Friars of the Atonement, which is an ecumenical research and action center in Rome.
+He also has been appointed Post-Novitiate Director and Procurator General for a three-year term.

 Father Puglisi entered the Franciscan Friars of the Atonement in 1964, was professed in 1966, and ordained to the priesthood in 1973.
 Puglisi was Associate Pastor at St. Anthony Parish in Hereford, TX.
 Except for a brief period, most of Father Puglisi’s years as a friar have been spent at the Centro Pro Unione in Rome where he has served since 1973.